-Western Health’s vaccine clinics will provide both flu vaccines and COVID-19 vaccines, including the bivalent booster beginning October 17, 2022.
+Western Health’s vaccine clinics provide both flu vaccines and COVID-19 vaccines, including the bivalent booster.
 Residents may receive both vaccines safely at the same time.

 Individuals are eligible to receive their COVID booster 20 weeks from their last vaccine dose or 3 months from COVID-19 infection.